Isthmus Partners LLC Cuts Holdings in Camtek Ltd. (NASDAQ:CAMT)

 Shares of NASDAQ CAMT traded down $1.05 during trading hours on Wednesday, reaching $41.50.
 The stock had a trading volume of 1,694 shares, compared to its average volume of 255,964.
 The firm has a market cap of $1.80 billion, a price-to-earnings ratio of 42.78 and a beta of 1.61.
 Camtek Ltd. has a fifty-two week low of $14.62 and a fifty-two week high of $43.51.
 The firm has a 50-day moving average of $37.61 and a 200-day moving average of $34.41.

 A number of research analysts have recently commented on the company.
-Zacks Investment Research upgraded Camtek from a “hold” rating to a “buy” rating and set a $43.00 price objective on the stock in a report on Wednesday, August 11th.
 B. Riley increased their price objective on Camtek from $44.00 to $48.00 and gave the company a “buy” rating in a report on Thursday, August 5th.
-Finally, Barclays assumed coverage on Camtek in a report on Wednesday, June 9th.
+Barclays assumed coverage on Camtek in a report on Wednesday, June 9th.
 They issued an “overweight” rating and a $43.00 price objective on the stock.
+Finally, Zacks Investment Research upgraded Camtek from a “hold” rating to a “buy” rating and set a $43.00 price objective on the stock in a report on Wednesday, August 11th.
 Six investment analysts have rated the stock with a buy rating, According to MarketBeat, Camtek has an average rating of “Buy” and a consensus target price of $34.50.

 About Camtek